dovecot/documentation/source/developer_manual/design/mailbox_list.rst

       processing the same mailbox multiple times.

-The patterns are IMAP-style patterns with '%' and '\*' wildcards as described by RFC 3501: '%' matches only up to next hierarchy separator, while '\*' matches the rest of the string.
+The patterns are IMAP-style patterns with '%' and '\*' wildcards as described by :rfc:`3501`: '%' matches only up to next hierarchy separator, while '\*' matches the rest of the string.

 These flags control what mailboxes are returned: